nagibmahfuj/laravel-security-policies/README.md

 ## Use the Validation Rules

-Apply these rules where users set or change passwords:
+In Laravel 9+, Apply these rules where users set or change passwords:

 ```php
 use NagibMahfuj\LaravelSecurityPolicies\Rules\StrongPassword;